 The annual report serves as a record of student progress towards the graduate degree.
 The report will be due (via email) to the graduate program administrator by December 1.
-Reports must follow the standard formatting guide provided to students by the EEB faculty in early November.
-The report will include, but is not limited to, the student's research plan, a current CV, goals for the coming year, and a self-assessment that reflects upon progress made towards the previous year's goals.
+Reports must follow the standard formatting guide outlined below (full template in Appendix).
+The report must include, but is not limited to, the student's research plan, a current CV, goals for the coming year, and a self-assessment that reflects upon progress made towards the previous year's goals.